-The engine coolant heater, if available, can help in cold weather conditions at or below $-18^{\circ}C(0^{\circ}F)$ for easier starting and better fuel economy during engine warm-up.
+The engine coolant heater, if equipped, can help in cold weather conditions at or below -18°C (0°F) for easier starting and better fuel economy during engine warm-up.
 Plug in the coolant heater at least four hours before starting the vehicle.
-An internal thermostat in the plug end of the cord will prevent engine coolant heater operation at temperatures above $-18^{\circ}C(0^{\circ}F)$.
+An internal thermostat in the plug end of the cord will prevent engine coolant heater operation at temperatures above -18°C (0°F).